-We thank all applicants for your interest.
+We thank you for your interest.
 All applicants will receive a letter acknowledging receipt of your application.
 Only successful applicants will be notified when they have been appointed.

 Applications to non-adjudicative agencies, boards and commissions are reviewed by screening panels made up of volunteers, who are familiar with their work.
 The panels review the applications to determine whether applicants have the skills and qualifications needed, and provide Ministers with lists of all qualified applicants.

-Typically, it takes at least two months to determine an applicant's eligibility for an appointment.
-Applicants will be considered for appointment for up to two years after the date of their application.
+Typically, it takes at least two months to determine an applicant's eligibility for appointment.
+Applicants can be considered for appointment for up to two years following the date of their application.

 You may contact the department responsible for the agency, board or commission directly for information on the status of your application.

-Your application is kept on file for two years.
+Your application will only be kept on file for two years.
 After two years, you must reapply to ensure your application will be considered as vacancies arise.